hfour/wsrun/README.md

 ### Usage:

 ```
-wsrun cmd [<package>] [options]
+wsrun [options] <command> [<arg1> <arg2> ...]

-Options:
 Mode (choose one):
-    --parallel                      fully parallel mode (default)
+  --parallel  Fully parallel mode (default)                                               [boolean]
-    --stages                        run in stages; start with packages that have no deps.
+  --stages    Run in stages: start with packages that have no deps                        [boolean]
-    --serial                        same as "stages", but with no parallelism at the stage level
+  --serial    Same as "stages" but with no parallelism at the stage level                 [boolean]

-  Individual package opts:
+Package Options:
-    -r, --recursive                 execute the same script on all of its dependencies, too
+  --recursive, -r  Execute the same script on all of its dependencies, too                [boolean]

-  Misc:
+Misc Options:
-    --fast-exit                     if at least one script exits with code > 0, abort
+  --fast-exit        If at least one script exits with code > 0, abort                    [boolean]
-    --collect-logs                  collect per-package stdout, print everything at the end, grouped
+  --collect-logs     Collect per-package output and print it at the end of each script    [boolean]
-    --no-prefix                     don't prefix output
+  --no-prefix        Don't prefix output                                                  [boolean]
-    --bin=yarn                      which program should we pass the script to (default yarn)
+  --bin              The program to pass the command to                  [string] [default: "yarn"]
-    --done-criteria=regex           consider the process "done" when output line matches regex
+  --done-criteria    Consider a process "done" when an output line matches the specified RegExp
-    --exclude pkgname               skip actually running the script for that package
+  --exclude          Skip running the command for that package                             [string]
-    --exclude-missing               skip packages which lack the specified script
+  --exclude-missing  Skip packages which lack the specified command in the scripts section of their
+                     package.json                                                         [boolean]
-    --report                        show an execution report once all scripts are finished
+  --report           Show an execution report once the command has finished in each package
+                                                                                          [boolean]

+Other Options:
+  --help          Show help                                                               [boolean]
+  --version       Show version number                                                     [boolean]
+  --package, -p   Run only for these packages                                               [array]
+  --if            Run main command only if this condition command runs successfully
+  --ifDependency  Run main command only if packages dependencies passed the condition (not
+                  available in parallel mode)                                             [boolean]
 ```

 ### Examples: